 ‘Somewhat unfair’ of FBD to tell pub it was covered for Covid-19 losses, court hears

-Publican says he specifically switched to FBD believing its policies covered coronavirus
+Publican says he specifically switched to insurer believing its policies covered coronavirus

 A senior executive with FBD has accepted it was “somewhat unfair” of the insurer to tell a publican his business was covered for losses caused by Covid-19, only to subsequently withdraw that cover some weeks later.